DRIVER-EU/java-test-bed-adapter/testbedadapter/README.md

-# JAVA Testbed Adaptor
+# JAVA Testbed Adapter
-The Java Testbed adaptor is used to be integrated directly into the JAVA application.
+The Java Testbed Adapter is used to be integrated directly into the JAVA application.
 It is build as library for easy integration.
-It offers one central point for communication: Adaptor.getInstance();
+It offers one central point for communication: Adapter.getInstance();

 In this following methods are available: